 SECTION 2.
-RECLASSIFICATION The employee may submit, through supervisory and administrative channels, a properly completed job evaluation questionnaire (JEQ) when changes in the tasks, duties, and responsibilities of the position are caused by reorganization of work, new staffing requirements, technology, or when s/he believes his/her position is inappropriately classified.
+RECLASSIFICATION The employee may submit, through supervisory and administrative channels, a properly completed job evaluation questionnaire (JEQ) when changes in the tasks, duties, and responsibilities of the position are caused by reorganization of work, new staffing requirements, technology, or when they believe their position is inappropriately classified.
 Such requests may be submitted no more than twice per fiscal year, unless the employee's supervisor or the Human Resources Department agrees a new job evaluation questionnaire is warranted.